Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2022/10/e-learning-course-on-dealing-with-sexual-harassment.md

 “The e-learning module provides a great, in-depth insight into the topic and every ETH member can learn from it,” says Julia Dannath, explaining that after completing the training, people will have a better sense of where sexual harassment begins.
 “We often hear the question, ‘Are you not even allowed to make a joke or flirt anymore?’.
 Of course we can have a laugh at our place of work or study and show others our affection.
 However, this behaviour becomes unacceptable when doing so violates another person's dignity and boundaries.”

 Complete the e-learning module “ Dealing with sexual harassment in everyday studies and work ”.
 You received the password by email on 25 October 2022.
 You can also find it on the website www.ethz.ch/respekt .

-If you have any questions about the content, please contact:

-In the event of technical questions about Moodle (login etc.), please contact the .

-Should you be affected by or witness sexual harassment, please get in touch with the ETH contact points .